On-Call Life: Setting Expectations

 Now, you’re faced with a life-changing decision: do you want to be tied to this term for the foreseeable future at your company?

-First Things First: Am I an on-call material?
+First Things First: Am I on-call material?

 If you’re about to commit to a tech job where being on call is a de-facto requirement, ask yourself if on-call is truly for you.
 Everyone has different expectations from work, and what works for one person might not be ideal for another.